robin-rpr/calos/doc/tutorial.rst

 partial list of image versions that are available.
 We’ll use the tag “:code:`8`”.

-Use the Charliecloud program :code:`ch-image` to pull this image to Charliecloud’s internal storage directory::
+Use the Charliecloud program :code:`clearly image` to pull this image to Charliecloud’s internal storage directory::

-   $ ch-image pull almalinux:8
+   $ clearly image pull almalinux:8
    pulling image:    almalinux:8
    requesting arch:  amd64
    manifest list: downloading: 100%